ljbaker/ljbaker.github.io/_posts/2017-03-29-linear-algera.md

-Singular values are broken into three parts: the square left-singular values, *U*; the square right-singular values, *V*; and the singular values, *D*, which are identity but not necessarialy square.
+Singular values are broken into three parts: the square left-singular values, *U*; the square right-singular values, *V*; and the singular values, *D*, which are identity but not necessarily square.
 Suppose that *A* is an *m* × *n* matrix.
 Then *U* is defined to be an *m* × *m* matrix, *D* to be an m× n matrix, and *V* to be an *n* × *n* matrix, such that